 HB277 is not overly burdensome for law enforcement.
 They are permitted to make audiovisual or just audio recordings of interrogations.
-This could be done with a smart phone - which is readily available as most of us have one in our pocket or purses right now.
-The list of exceptions to recording allows a lot of flexibility for law enforcement as some exceptions are quite broad.
+This could be done a smart phone like all of us have in our pocket or purses right now.
+The list of exceptions to recording allows a lot of flexibility for law enforcement as well as providing them the helpful guidance of a bright-line rule.

-Recording confessions provides the state with highly probative evidence for prosecution, and it allows defendants the chance to explain the circumstance of a false confession.
+Recording confessions provides the state with highly probative evidence for prosecution, it allows defendants the chance to explain the circumstance of a false confession, and it protects law enforcement from false claims of violence or coercion.
 This committee should support HB277.
 Thank you for the opportunity to testify today before your committee.
 I am happy to answer questions at this time.